 Abstract

 An ongoing goal of nanotechnologies is to develop miniature devices.
 One potential approach to realizing such devices is to employ ensembles of active colloids to perform useful functions on microscopic scales.
 Here, we report a new mechanism involving feedback control of an ensemble of self-propelled colloidal particles to capture and transport microscopic cargo particles, which at least superficially operates similar to an insect swarm acting on food/prey.
-In simulated experiments, individually addressable light-activated self-propelled particles form dynamic cages from which Brownian target particles cannot escape.
+In simulated experiments, individually addressable light-activated self-propelled particles are globally coordinated and directed to form dynamic cages from which Brownian target particles cannot escape.
 After capturing cargo, self-propelled particle ensembles are able to simultaneously transport cargo via a net translational force while retaining cargo via an inward radial force.
-Feedback control policies for performing these tasks are based on a multi-agent stochastic optimal control framework to continuously update assignment and path-plan for self-propelled particles to positions around cargo.
+Feedback control policies for performing these tasks are based on a multi-agent stochastic optimal control framework to continuously update coordination and path-plan strategies for self-propelled particles to positions around cargo.
 The effectiveness of this approach is shown to depend on self-propelled particle number and interparticle attraction, which together control caging and the portion of propulsion required to form condensed configurations around cargo.
 For different system parameters, device efficiencies are quantified based on how much of input self-propulsion energy is converted to useful work.
-The mechanism described here is unconventional with regard to macroscopic devices, but exploits the interplay of stochastic control in conjunction with self-propelled Brownian particles to produce a robust, flexible, error-tolerant, dynamic approach to capture and transport cargo on microscopic scales.
+The mechanism described here is unconventional with regard to macroscopic devices, but exploits the interplay of stochastic control in conjunction with self-propelled Brownian particles to produce a robust, flexible, error-tolerant, dynamic approach to efficiently capture and transport cargo on microscopic scales.

 Introduction